manifoldmarkets/manifold/web/README.md

 ## Getting started

-To run the development server, install [Yarn][yarn], and then in this directory:
+To run the development server, install [Yarn 1.x][yarn], and then in this directory:

 1. `yarn` to install all dependencies
 2. `yarn dev:dev` starts a development web server, pointing at the development database
 3. Your site will be available on http://localhost:3000

 Check package.json for other command-line tasks. (e.g. `yarn dev` will point the development server at the prod database. `yarn emulate` will run against a local emulated database, if you are serving it via `yarn serve` from the [`functions/` package][functions-readme].)

 ## Tech stack